 We love how the hood has the same tri-color inferno that matches the fenders for a terrific flame-kissed style up front.
 So it creates a bit of a dilemma because it’s also removable to let you fully showcase the amazing powerhouse underneath.
 Rather than list all the shining components on this fresh powerhouse, instead, we are just going to dare you to find another component that can be polished.
 And the way that the wires, hoses, and supporting pieces are hidden are all part of a thoughtful setup.
 Even the Walker aluminum radiator w/electric fan was carefully installed.
 Beyond the style, you’ll find the substance of a fully built 383 cubic-inch stroker motor with a four-bolt main.
 It has been enhanced and fortified with a custom steel crank, Howard rods, LS Pistons, a Comp Cams .525 roller camshaft, Dart aluminum heads, and shorty headers.
 It’s topped off with a Holley Avenger fuel injection system mounted on a Hilborn intake.
 This mighty motor makes a nice rumble out of the dual exhaust, and whenever you really want to bring the thunder, there are eclectic cutouts.
 The TH400 three-speed automatic transmission was rebuilt to remain both stout and smooth.
 It feeds a Ford 8-inch 3.71 limited-slip rear end for versatile and confident driving.
 Plus, with a full custom chassis, a tubular A-arm front suspension, ladder bar rear, adjustable coilovers all-around, power brakes w/front discs, and rack & pinion steering, this is an easy choice to show off near or far.

 More info: Listing has ended.
-Search on eBay for similar 1930 Ford Model A
+Click to search on eBay for similar 1930 Ford Model A (Affiliate link)

 Seller's other items: streetsideclassiccars